vidhyasagargslv/workwise/README.md

 ## Usage

--User can see 5 job posts per page, if needed more Pagination is implemented below -User can filter the posts using Searchbar(Title) and dropdown(Company name) -For better Ux , If the deadline is reached then it will show in red color -The job Provider vontact number is provided with copy to clipboard button for easy access
+- User can see 5 job posts per page, if needed more Pagination is implemented below
+- User can filter the posts using Searchbar(Title) and dropdown(Company name)
+- For better Ux , If the deadline is reached then it will show in red color
+- The job Provider vontact number is provided with copy to clipboard button for easy access

 ## Contributing